gottacatchenall/ms_sampling_effort/manuscript.md

 ![fig. 1$\sigma$ in first grad, 2$\sigma$ in second ](./figures/properties_error.png){#fig:properties}

+Primary point here is that some properties vary in their response.

+An appropriate additional comparison for inference of network properties [@ConnorClauset]

-# Effects of false negatives on ability to make predictions
+## Effects of false negatives on ability to make predictions

 In this section, we assess the effect of false negatives in data on our ability to make predictions about interactions.